gchokhonelidze/pixi-particles-bx/README.md

 - Color over lifetime
 - Simulation (world or local)
 - Starting shape (point default, rectangle, circle)
+- Subemitter support (1 level only, but can hold multi children)
 - Other features will come soon

 ## Deployment